sporksmith/walking-onions-wip/specs/02-endives-and-snips.md

 include a set of bandwidths that can be combined into the index values -- these changes less frequently, and therefore are more diff friendly.

-Note also that this format has more "wasted bytes" than SNIPs do: unlike when transmitting SNIPs, we can usefully compress ENDIVEs with gzip, lzma2, or so on.
+Note also that this format has more "wasted bytes" than SNIPs do.
+Unlike SNIPs, ENDIVEs are large enough to benefit from compression with with gzip, lzma2, or so on.

 This section does not fully specify how to construct SNIPs from an ENDIVE;
-for the full algorithm, see section XXXX.
+for the full algorithm, see section 04.

     ; ENDIVEs are also sent as CBOR.
     ENDIVE = [